cskitty/seesay/README.md

 ## Features

-1. **Continuous Voice Recognition**: SeeSay is capable of continuously recognizing voice inputs, allowing for seamless interaction with users.
+1. **Continuous Voice Recognition**: SeeSay is capable of take photos and continuously recognizing voice inputs, allowing for seamless interaction with users.

 2. **Natural Text-to-Speech (TTS)**: With SeeSay, users can enjoy natural and human-like speech synthesis, converting text inputs into spoken words.